 On the contrary, you will have left behind the enormous expenses involved in moving to a new home within 2 or 3 years.
 After that, you will have a greater capacity to cope with changing interest rates.
 For this reason, you may want to go for a 2 or 3 year term.

-Tracker mortgages are subject to changes in the interest rates if there is any increase or decrease in the base rate by the Bank of England.
+Tracker mortgages are subject to changes in accordance with the Bank of England's base rate.
 A tracker mortgage can be for the entire length of the mortgage or a specified period.